-Nina Hyde reigned as fashion editor of The Washington Post for 18 years, from 1972 until her death in 1990 at the age of 57.
+Nina Hyde reigned as fashion editor of The Washington Post from 1972 until her death in 1990 at the age of 57.
 An acclaimed reporter, she was said to cover a fashion even as others cover a war.
 Her good writing and deep thinking earned respect and accolades from colleagues at the paper, members of the fashion industry and readers.

 As a journalist and an individual, Nina Hyde possessed a penetrating eye.
 She wrote about fashion as social history, revealing who we are and how we live.
 When breast cancer befell her, she saw her illness in a broad social context.
 Breast cancer, she said, was a national calamity besetting one in nine American women, and she challenged all Americans to fight back.